codio/knowledge/source/instructors/setupcourses/assessments/auto-grade-scripts.rst

 Test your script in the IDE ...........................
 You can also test your auto-grading script in the Codio IDE from the **Education > Test Autograde Script** on the menu bar.
 This option allows you to specify the location of your auto-grading script and run it against the current project content.
-It also allows you simulate scores attained by any auto-graded assessments located in the Codio Guide.
+It also allows you simulate scores attained by any auto-graded assessments located in the Codio Guide and select which autograded assessments to test.

 .. image:: /img/autograde-test.png
    :alt: Autograde Test